 There is a prevailing myth that caffeine evaporates if you keep a coffee several hours after brewing it.
-However, caffeine is quite a stable substance and does not degrade to a significant degree in roasted beans or even brewed coffee for a reasonable drinkable period of time.
+However, caffeine (Does Decaf Coffee Have Caffeine?
+Is Decaffeinated Without Caffeine?) is quite a stable substance and does not degrade to a significant degree in roasted beans or even brewed coffee for a reasonable drinkable period of time.

-Caffeine has an average shelf life of about four years and stays stable for several years at cold temperatures, so it is not true that its caffeine content will be reduced a few days in the freezer.
+Caffeine has an average shelf life of about four years and stays stable for several years at cold temperatures (Does Coffee Start To Lose Some Its Caffeine Over Time?), so it is not true that its caffeine content will be reduced a few days in the freezer.
 However, other components of coffee like antioxidants may degrade over time and due to temperature changes.

 Additionally, some people may get a milder taste of coffee it takes a long time for their coffee to freeze.
 That’s because hot water dissolves coffee more easily.
 As it cools, its capability to dissolve will diminish.
 The slower the freezing process, the more time the coffee grounds will sink to the bottom of the container.
 So, if you scoop out frozen coffee from the top of the container, it may have less coffee content and hence less caffeine content as compared to the bottom part.

 How Long Can You Keep Brewed Coffee Frozen?